emurr-ucf/rpi/README.md

    2. Login with the password specified in your Pi Imager configuration

 3. Install & Initialize NGINX
-   1. Install NGINX on the Raspberry Pi by running `sugo apt-get install nginx`
+   1. Install NGINX on the Raspberry Pi by running `sudo apt-get install nginx`
    2. Start the NGINX server with `sudo systemctl start nginx`
       > You may verify NGINX status with `sudo systemctl status nginx`<br><br> For more help visit NGNIX docs here:<br> > https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/#installing-prebuilt-debian-packages
 4. Update the folders on the Raspberry Pi as instructed for each of these folders on this repository
     **rpi/root/**<br> The contents of this folder should be unloaded to the root `~/` directory

-   **rpi/html/**<br> The contents of this folder should be unloaded to the html `/var/www/html` directory
+   **rpi/html/**<br> The contents of this folder should be unloaded to the `/var/www/html` directory

    **rpi/nginx-config/**<br> The contents of this folder should **replace** the nginx configs `/etc/nginx/sites-available/default` file